Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 # HIPAA Administrative Simplification Regulation Text
-### March 2013

-**Implement policies and procedures**
-(4) Implementation specifications: Minimum necessary requests for protected health information.

-(i) A covered entity must limit any request for protected health information to that which is reasonably necessary to accomplish the purpose for which the request is made, when requesting such information from other covered entities.

-(ii) For a request that is made on a routine and recurring basis, a covered entity must implement policies and procedures (which may be standard protocols) that limit the protected health information requested to the amount reasonably necessary to accomplish the purpose for which the request is made.

-(iii) A covered entity may rely, if such reliance is reasonable under the circumstances, on a requested disclosure as the minimum necessary for the stated purpose when:

-(A) Making disclosures to public officials that are permitted under § 164.512, if the public official represents that the information requested is the minimum necessary for the stated purpose(s);

-(B) The information is requested by another covered entity;

-(C) The information is requested by a professional who is a member of its workforce or is a business associate of the covered entity for the purpose of providing professional services to the covered entity, if the professional represents that the information requested is the minimum necessary for the stated purpose(s); or

-(D) Documentation or representations that comply with the applicable requirements of § 164.512(i) have been provided by a person requesting the information for research purposes.

-(2) Implementation specification: Limited data set: A limited data set is protected health information that excludes the following direct identifiers of the individual or of relatives, employers, or household members of the individual:

-(i) Names;
-(ii) Postal address information, other than town or city, State, and zip code;
-(iii) Telephone numbers;
-(iv) Fax numbers;
-(v) Electronic mail addresses;
-(vi) Social security numbers;
-(vii) Medical record numbers;
-(viii) Health plan beneficiary numbers;
-(ix) Account numbers;
-(x) Certificate/license numbers;
-(xi) Vehicle identifiers and serial numbers, including license plate numbers;
-(xii) Device identifiers and serial numbers;
-(xiii) Web Universal Resource Locators (URLs);
-(xiv) Internet Protocol (IP) address numbers;
-(xv) Biometric identifiers, including finger and voice prints; and

-(5) Implementation specification: Other content requirement.
-For all uses, disclosures, or requests to which the requirements in paragraph (d) of this section apply, a covered entity may not use, disclose or request an entire medical record, except when the entire medical record is specifically justified as the amount that is reasonably necessary to accomplish the purpose of the use, disclosure, or request.

-(e)(1) Standard: Limited data set.
-A covered entity may use or disclose a limited data set that meets the requirements of paragraphs (e)(2) of this section.
+## March 2013

+### Implement Policies and Procedures

+(4) **Implementation specifications:** and (e)(3) of this section, if the covered entity enters into a data use agreement with the limited data set recipient, in accordance with paragraph (e)(4) of this section.

+1. **Minimum necessary requests for protected health information.**
+- (i) A covered entity must limit any request for protected health information to that which is reasonably necessary to accomplish the purpose for which the request is made, when requesting such information from other covered entities.
+- (ii) For a request that is made on a routine and recurring basis, a covered entity must implement policies and procedures (which may be standard protocols) that limit the protected health information requested to the amount reasonably necessary to accomplish the purpose for which the request is made.
+- (iii) For all other requests, a covered entity must:
+- (A) Develop criteria designed to limit the request for protected health information to the information reasonably necessary to accomplish the purpose for which the request is made; and
+- (B) Review requests for disclosure on an individual basis in accordance with such criteria.

+2. **A covered entity may rely, if such reliance is reasonable under the circumstances, on a requested disclosure as the minimum necessary for the stated purpose when:**
+- (A) Making disclosures to public officials that are permitted under § 164.512, if the public official represents that the information requested is the minimum necessary for the stated purpose(s);
+- (B) The information is requested by another covered entity;
+- (C) The information is requested by a professional who is a member of its workforce or is a business associate of the covered entity for the purpose of providing professional services to the covered entity, if the professional represents that the information requested is the minimum necessary for the stated purpose(s); or
+- (D) Documentation or representations that comply with the applicable requirements of § 164.512(i) have been provided by a person requesting the information for research purposes.

+3. **Implementation specification: Other content requirement.** For all uses, disclosures, or requests to which the requirements in paragraph (d) of this section apply, a covered entity may not use, disclose or request an entire medical record, except when the entire medical record is specifically justified as the amount that is reasonably necessary to accomplish the purpose of the use, disclosure, or request.

+4. **(e)(1) Standard: Limited data set.** A covered entity may use or disclose a limited data set that meets the requirements of paragraphs (e)(2) of this section.

+### Excluded Direct Identifiers
+A limited data set is protected health information that excludes the following direct identifiers of the individual or of relatives, employers, or household members of the individual:
+- (i) Names;
+- (ii) Postal address information, other than town or city, State, and zip code;
+- (iii) Telephone numbers;
+- (iv) Fax numbers;
+- (v) Electronic mail addresses;
+- (vi) Social security numbers;
+- (vii) Medical record numbers;
+- (viii) Health plan beneficiary numbers;
+- (ix) Account numbers;
+- (x) Certificate/license numbers;
+- (xi) Vehicle identifiers and serial numbers, including license plate numbers;
+- (xii) Device identifiers and serial numbers;
+- (xiii) Web Universal Resource Locators (URLs);
+- (xiv) Internet Protocol (IP) address numbers;
+- (xv) Biometric identifiers, including finger and voice prints.

 ---